Areenbadran/NewsyProject-ALLin-1/README.md

 ## Newsy :

->Our website offer you a place to share your thoughts,news, intrests  not only that but our comminety inclouds everyone even children have a apportunity to share thier creteive bed time stories  it's for your children to share their gentel thoughts with everyone in our app as a bed time stories with imegaes of thier drowings
+>Our website offer you a place to share your thoughts, news, interests not only that but our community includes everyone even children have an opportunity to share their creative bed time stories, it's for your children to share their gentle thoughts with everyone in our app as a bed time stories with images of their drawings.

 ## How to get started